Being creative can re-establish the connection with your authentic self in one of the most beautiful ways:

 Whatever it is, that you need - guidance, help or just someone sitting next to you while you paint - your art therapist will provide you with it.
 With your therapist's help you will be able to establish a contact with a part of you that usually has no way to express itself.
 This is why so many people yearn to create.
 And it's also the reason why so many people are unable to create, as the process of creativity brings exactly this connection with self, and this is often (subconsciously) avoided.

 I'm Natalie Marby, an English speaking art therapist in Hamburg, Germany.
 I am half German and half British and I offer psychotherapy and art therapy in English, especially for expats living in Hamburg.
-You can book a free 60 minute initial session by sending me an email or calling me: (040) 46090233.
+To contact me, you can send me an email or call me: (040) 46090233.
 (Please don't forget to send me your phone number and the times I can reach you).
 I look forward to hearing from you!

 Read more about my therapy method: Healing the inner child.